-188. The County Council as Local Education Authority has confirmed the village school has reached its 315 place capacity.
+- 188. The Framework states that strategic planning policies should make sufficient provision for (inter alia) community facilities, such as education infrastructure.
+It also advises on the importance that a sufficient choice of school places is available to meet the needs of existing and new communities.
+It advises that Local planning authorities should take a proactive, positive and collaborative approach to meeting this requirement, and to development that will widen choice in education and should give great weight to the need to create expand or alter schools through decisions on applications. - 189.
+Core Strategy Policy CS13 (b) considers educational requirements as a key infrastructure requirement. - 190.
+The County Council as Local Education Authority has confirmed the village school has reached its 315 place capacity.
 This means that the primary school aged pupils emerging from these development proposals would need to be accommodated in a new primary school facility which is yet to be built in the village or pupils would need to be diverted to alternative primary schools outside of the village.
 Suffolk County Council is currently considering a detailed planning application for the construction of a new primary school at Station Road.
 Furthermore, planning application DC/14/2096/HYB includes proposals in outline for the construction of a primary school at the same site.
 Planning permission has already been granted for the construction of vehicular and pedestrian accesses into the school site.
-Finally, emerging Policy SA8 (b) of the Site Allocations Local Plan includes the provision of a new primary school within the land allocation at Station Road (relatively close to the Briscoe Way site).
-Given the planning history, it is likely that a new primary school will be provided in the village in a relatively short space of time to provide sufficient capacity for the pupils forecast to emerge from these development proposals.

-- 189. The cumulative impact of pupil yields emerging from other planning applications proposing significant new housing development in the village also needs to be considered.
+Emerging Policy SA8 (b) of the Site Allocations Local Plan includes the provision of a new primary school within the land allocation at Station Road (relatively close to the Briscoe Way site).
+Given the planning history and the emerging policy position it is likely that a new primary school will be provided in the village in a relatively short space of time to provide sufficient capacity for the pupils forecast to emerge from these development proposals. - 191.
+The cumulative impact of pupil yields emerging from other planning applications proposing significant new housing development in the village also needs to be considered.
 This is assessed later in this section of the report.
-Developer contributions to be used towards the early years (preschool) education and for land and build costs of providing a new primary school in the village are also discussed later in this section of the report. - 190.
+Developer contributions to be used towards the early years (preschool) education and for land and build costs of providing a new primary school in the village are also discussed later in this section of the report. - 192.
 The County Council has confirmed there is sufficient capacity at existing secondary schools to accommodate pupil yields forecast to emerge from these development proposals.